beet/mindful-markdown-knowledgebase/README.md

 # Mindful Markdown Knowledgebase

-This is an Obsidian template vault designed to provide a task management and Personal Knowledge Management, PKM, system that draws inspiration from the [Bullet Journal](https://bulletjournal.com/) method and [research logbooks](https://www.hfstevance.com/blog/logbooks).
+This is an Obsidian template vault designed to provide a task management and Personal Knowledge Management (PKM) system that draws inspiration from the [Bullet Journal](https://bulletjournal.com/) method and [research logbooks](https://www.hfstevance.com/blog/logbooks).

 ## Quick start